bluffingo/OpenSB/public/assets/readme.txt

 finalium homepage droplets background by Armennano on Pixabay: https://pixabay.com/photos/rain-drops-rainy-wet-droplets-4941771/

-All of the squareBracket user generated content seen in the screenshots in the "previews" folder used on the skin page belongs to their respective owners.
+All of the SquareBracket user generated content seen in the screenshots in the "previews" folder used on the skin page belongs to their respective owners.

 Any images featuring "Chaz Heeler" is copyrighted to Chaziz.